 Summary: Key Points About Bear Market

-- Bear Market definition: a sustained period of falling prices and weaker sentiment, often described as a prolonged decline.
+• Bear Market definition: a sustained period of falling prices and risk aversion; more a regime than a single pattern.

 Frequently Asked Questions About Bear Market